glennhenry/cs-notes/docs/computer-and-programming-fundamentals/11-object-oriented-programming/object-oriented-programming.md

 Compile-time is period in which code is being translated into machine language that computer can understand.
 :::

-- **Runtime Polymorphism (Dynamic Polymorphism)** : This polymorphism is resolved in rutime, one of the example is **method overriding**, which occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
+- **Runtime Polymorphism (Dynamic Polymorphism)** : This polymorphism is resolved in runtime, one of the example is **method overriding**, which occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
 The decision of which method implementation will be executed determined at runtime (at the program execution) based on the actual type of the object being referenced.

   ```kotlin
   // open indicates a class, attributes, or methods is inheritable